palantir/bouncer/README.md

 ## Force bouncing all nodes

-By default, the bouncer will ignore any nodes which are running the same launch configuration that's set on their ASG.
-If you've made a change external to the launch configuration and want the bouncer to start over bouncing all nodes regardless of launch config "oldness", you can add the `-f` flag to any of the run types.
+By default, the bouncer will ignore any nodes which are running the same launch template version (or same launch configuration) that's set on their ASG.
+If you've made a change external to the launch configuration / template and want the bouncer to start over bouncing all nodes regardless of launch config / template "oldness", you can add the `-f` flag to any of the run types.
 This flag marks any node whose launch time is older than the start time of the current bouncer invocation as "out of date", thus bouncing all nodes.

 ## Running the bouncer in Terraform